discipl/core/README.md

 ### `exportLD`

-exports linked claim data, starting at the first claim in the channel of the given DID, SSID or at the claim referenced in the given link, following links to other channels which get exported in a nested dataset also and so on.
+Exports linked claim data, starting at the first claim in the channel of the given DID, SSID or at the claim referenced in the given link, following links to other channels which get exported in a nested dataset also and so on.
 So, when giving a DID or SSID, the whole channel is read.
 When giving a link to a claim, only that claim is processed.
 The export stops at circular references or at the given depth level.
 You can use this method again to expand the exported dataset even further.
 Just as like with the get() method, retrieving infrormation that is permissioned may require identification for which the given ssid may be used.
 You can expand using a different ssid.

 The exported dataset is a tree of nested JSON objects containing like {DID : { link : {data, link : { DID : { link : ... }}}, link : ... }}.
 The claim itself, is a JSON object that can contain expanded or unexpanded links. unexpanded links contain special values indicating the reason that the link was not expanded which can be eiter: